148 National Dishes of countries around the world

 Parma ham is similar to Jamon in Spain.
 Old breed pigs are used and the process is quite detailed but with only four things to consider that is pork, air, salt and time.

 National dishes of the Netherlands

 Stamppot is a very traditional Dutch food tradition.
 Similar to Colcannon in Ireland it is mashed potatoes mixed with cooked vegetables.
-Traditionally Stamppot was made with kale but it can be made with any in-season vegetable like carrots, spinach, endive.
+Traditionally Stamppot was made with kale but it can be made with any in-season vegetable like carrots, spinach, and endive.
 It is topped with sauerkraut and a traditional ‘rookworst’ sausage.

 Haring or ‘Hollandse Nieuwe’ (Dutch new herring) is one of the basic foods in the Netherlands, almost everybody eats this as a snack.
 The herring is traditionally eaten raw with onions, and pickles.

 The Stroopwafel is a thin pastry or biscuit that is sliced into two pieces.
 It is then drizzled with the “Stroop” or caramel syrup and sandwiched together.
 Stroopwafels are sometimes dipped in chocolate and then the chocolate edge is coated in marshmallows, salted caramel, chocolate chips or any other dip of your choice.